AdiThakker/AdiThakker.github.io/_posts/2020-05-31-Adding-Archives.md

 layout:     post
 title:      Adding Archives Page
 date:       2020-05-31
 summary:    Do you see something new on this blog?
 Hint - check the top right side menu.
-Yes... a new link for archives page and this post explores how I enabled that functionality for my blog.
+Yes... a new link for Archives and this post explores how I enabled that functionality for my blog.
 categories: Blogging, General, archives
 ---

-Several blogs have an Archives page, which is a consolidated view of all the posts categorized and often configured by either year, month, tags, other attributes, etc.
+Several blogs have an Archives section, which is a consolidated view of all the posts categorized and often configured by either year, month, tags, other attributes, etc.

 My blog [theme](https://jekyll-themes.com/mixyll/) did not have an Archives page built into it.
-It had a contact page which I had disabled, so the thought was... if that be configured, may be I can just add a new Archives page and enable / disable it via configuration setting.
+It had a Contact page which I had disabled, so the thought was... if that be configured, may be I can just add a new Archives page and enable / disable it via configuration setting.

-OK, so the first thing was to see if there was an exisiting Archives plugin which I could just enable....well, the [Jekyll Archives](https://jekyll.github.io/jekyll-archives/) sounded promising and so I decided to gave that a try:
+OK, so the first thing was to see if there was an exisiting Archives plugin which I could just use....well, the [Jekyll Archives](https://jekyll.github.io/jekyll-archives/) sounded promising and so I decided to gave that a try:

 ### Installation